-- This document was prepared by Towers Watson Limited ("Willis Towers Watson" or "we") for the Solicitors Regulation Authority ("SRA") to use in the context of its consideration of options for the future arrangements for post 6-year run-off cover for UK solicitors in accordance with the terms of our Statement of Work dated 31 May 2022. - This document is not intended nor necessarily suitable for any other purposes and we accept no responsibility for any such use. - This document must be considered in its entirety as individual sections may be misleading if considered in isolation. - We are available, with instruction from the SRA, to answer any questions that may arise regarding this document.
+- This document was prepared by Towers Watson Limited ("Willis Towers Watson" or "we") for the Solicitors Regulation Authority ("SRA") to use in the context of its consideration of options for the future arrangements for post 6-year run-off cover for UK solicitors in accordance with the terms of our Statement of Work dated 31 May 2022. - This document was prepared for the SRA's sole and exclusive use and on the basis agreed with SRA.
+It was not prepared for use by any other party and may not address their needs, concerns or objectives.
+That said we have agreed that the report may be published as part of the related SRA consultation.
+We do not assume any responsibility, nor accept any duty of care or liability to any third party who may obtain access to a copy of this document; any reliance placed by such party is entirely at their own risk. - This document must be considered in its entirety as individual sections may be misleading if considered in isolation. - We are available, with instruction from the SRA, to answer any questions that may arise regarding this document.
 We assume that the reader of this report will seek such explanation on any matter in question via the SRA.